 How do you make the easiest DIY Rotisserie Chicken Broth recipe?

 While making homemade chicken broth sure does sound intimidating, using the bones and skin from your leftover rotisserie chicken makes the process easy peasy!
 Plus, your house smells heavenly for hours, it’s like a cozy, savory potpourri in a way.
+I recently shared the entire process on Atlanta & Company so you can watch it my clicking this link or read on to learn how easy it is to make homemade chicken broth!

 Combine the leftover skin and bones from 1 rotisserie chicken, garlic, onions, carrots, celery, and black peppercorns in the largest stock pot with 4 quarts of water.
 Don’t worry if you can’t fit all 4 quarts of water into your stock pot, just fill it up until there is about 2 inches of space left at the top.
 Bring everything to a boil then reduce to a simmer and allow the broth to simmer and bubble away uncovered for 3 hours, adding additional hot water as needed to keep the level of the liquid in the pot.